Rush Limboy here behind a golden EIB microphone and a brand new full week of broadcast excellence.

 I only read the first paragraph.

-What I just read came from the second, and the bile is starting to go north from my stomach.
+What I just read came from the second, and it's the bile is starting to go north from my stomach.

 Here we go.

-We accept their premise and we act On it.
+We accept their premise and we act on it.

 We accept elements of their agenda.

-We believe what they tell people about us, and we then accept it and have to go out and try to prove that we're not that.
+And we then accept it and have to go out and try to prove that we're not that.

 In the meantime, we lose.

-We pick up little crumbs of their agenda, and then we run around and say conservatism doesn't work.
+We pick up little crumbs of their agenda and then we run around and say conservatism doesn't work.

 Conservative ideas don't work when nobody even tries them.